mjortberg521/CancerForTheCommonGood/README.md

 # CancerForTheCommonGood
-Repository containing code and documents for the Cancer For the Common Good Project for SLC Biology.
+This repository containing code and documents for the Cancer For the Common Good Project for SLC Biology.

 These documents were initially posted on 1/12/17 and the link was shared on Google Classroom.